andylongshaw/serverless/readme.md

     > Review -> click the "I acknowledge that..." checkbox -> Create

-    > Wait until the Status of the stack in the list of Stacks is CREATE_COMPLETE
+    > Wait until the Status of this new stack in the list of Stacks is CREATE_COMPLETE

 1. In the AWS console, navigate to the Lambda console and locate the lambda you just created (\<MyAnimal\>-ApiHandlerLambda)